VivekChugh/Low_level_CPP_optimizations/code_optimizations.md

 | **2.
 Arithmetic vs. Memory Cost Demo** | The Real Cost Model | Write a tight loop performing hundreds of arithmetic operations (e.g., `a = a + b * c;`).
 Compare its timing against a loop that accesses memory randomly (which would induce cache misses), demonstrating that optimizing memory access often yields larger gains than optimizing math. |
 | **3.
 Debug vs. Release Test** | Compiler Assistance | Implement a simple numerical function and benchmark it when compiled with `-O0` (Debug) and `-O3` (Release) to observe the dramatic performance difference caused by the compiler optimizer. |

-### Chapter 2: Modern CPU and Memory Architecture
+### Section 2: Modern CPU and Memory Architecture
-This chapter focuses on memory hierarchy, locality, and the CPU's internal workings (pipelines, caches, prefetchers).
+This Section focuses on memory hierarchy, locality, and the CPU's internal workings (pipelines, caches, prefetchers).

 | Snippet Concept | Optimization Technique Illustrated | Source Reference |
 | :--- | :--- | :--- |